-Too often—and even once is too often—we fail to delight in God, honour God, serve God, pray to God or please God as we should.
-But true Christians are always brought to their senses by the heart-renewing grace of God.
-And they are always brought to their knees [in their souls at least, even if not physically capable of this action)—to pray for forgiveness and deliverance.
+Too often—and even once is too often!—we fail to delight in God, to honour God, to serve God, to pray to God, or to please God as we should.
+But true Christians are always brought to their senses by the ongoing sanctifying, grace-giving presence of the Holy Spirit (Ephesians 4.30; Psalms 51.10-12; 1 Corithians 10.1-13 (see especially v.13)).
+Christians are those people who are always brought to their knees (in their souls at least, even if not physically capable of this action)—to pray for forgiveness and deliverance.

 So, we must repent and lay aside those sins which so easily beset us, and again and again we must patiently put on virtue and temperance.
-And in earnest we must seek to pursue the God of holiness, because our regenerated souls do love him (Song of Songs 1:7; 3:1-4; 1 Peter 3:10-13).
+And we must pursue the God of holiness, because we love him, now that we are enabled to love him by our regenerated souls (Song of Songs 1.7; 3.1-4; 1 Peter 3.10-13; 1 John 4.19).

-The Lord Jesus Christ identifies Christians as those people who are like good ground on which the seed falls—and when it grows up it yields fruit (Matthew 13:8,23).
-In the parable, “The seed is the word of God,” says Jesus (Luke 8:11).
-The good ground is emblematic of the person whose heart has been regenerated by the Holy Spirit—for not one fallen human being has an honest and good heart.
+The Lord Jesus Christ identifies Christians as people who are like good ground on which the seed falls—and when it grows up it yields fruit (Matthew 13.8,23).
+In the parable, “The seed is the word of God,” says Jesus (Luke 8.11).
+The good ground is emblematic of the person whose heart has been regenerated by the Holy Spirit—for not one fallen human being has an honest and good heart (Romans 3.9ff.).
 Jesus says these “good ground” people “heareth the word, and understandeth it; which also beareth fruit, and bringeth forth, some an hundredfold, some sixty, some thirty.”

-Fruit-bearing is the evidence of the true Christian.
-Others may appear to be Christians for a while.
-They may even “with joy receive” the word of God at first (Matthew 13:20)—but they have no true faith to stand as a Christian through the “tribulation” and “persecution” (v.21) that specifically targets Christians; or else they allow themselves to be seduced to abandon their pretence of Christianity by “the care of this world, and the deceitfulness of riches” (v.22).
+This spiritual fruit-bearing is another clear mark of grace, the evidence of the true Christian.
+Unconverted people may appear to be Christians for a while.
+They may even “with joy receive” the word of God at first (Matthew 13.20)—but they have no true faith to stand as a Christian through the “tribulation” and “persecution” (v.21) that specifically targets Christians; or else they allow themselves to be seduced to abandon their pretence of Christianity by “the care of this world, and the deceitfulness of riches” (v.22).
 And so they never bear the marks of the real Christian.
-They never were “good ground”.
+They never were made into “good ground.”

-As the apostle James would say, theirs was a dead faith, not a living Christian faith, because no good works (“fruit”) have come from it (James 2:17,26).
+As the apostle James says, theirs was a dead faith, not a living Christian faith, because no good works (“fruit”) have come from it (James 2.17,26).

-In our Lord’s parable, this (grain crop) fruit-bearing symbolises the life of God-pleasing, law-keeping, patiently-persevering virtuousness.
-And notice again that this receiving the Word of God (i.e. learning the contents of the Bible by reading, hearing, preaching, personal study, etc. and acknowledging that it is indeed the word of God), and then growth in faith and the virtuous life, all requires sustained effort, or patience.
-“But that on the good ground are they, which in an honest and good heart, having heard the word, keep it, and bring forth fruit with patience” (Luke 8:15).
+In our Lord’s parable, this (grain crop) fruit bearing symbolises the life of God pleasing, law keeping, patiently persevering virtuousness.
+And notice again that this receiving the Word of God (i.e. learning the contents of the Bible by reading, hearing, preaching, personal study, etc. and fully acknowledging that it is indeed the word of God), and then growth in faith and the virtuous life, all requires sustained effort, or patience.
+“But that on the good ground are they, which in an honest and good heart, having heard the word, keep it, and bring forth fruit with patience” (Luke 8.15).

 Fruit-bearing comes from a persevering, diligent application of the soul to Bible study, prayer, service, witness, worship, communion with God and edifying Christian fellowship, and being convicted to stop a sinful habit or to start a virtuous habit—and then actually getting on and doing it.

-This godliness grows with accumulating experience and expertise.
-This godliness will contribute to the life of faith, virtue, knowledge and patience, as we strive to please God in a reverent and devoted life.
+Godliness grows with accumulating experience and expertise.
+To put it differently, increasing godliness increases the life of faith, virtue, knowledge and patience, as we strive to please God in a reverent and devoted life.

 The truly Christian life grows more and more to be a godly, Christ-like life.

-- The word here translated godliness is ευσεβεια (eusebeia); ευ- means well (i.e. good, or fine); σεβομαι means devout, reverential (Vine’s Expository Dictionary). ↩
+The word here translated godliness is ευσεβεια (eusebeia), from the combination of ευ- meaning well (good, or fine), and σεβομαι meaning devout, reverential (Vine’s Expository Dictionary). ↩︎